aa18514/Python/auto_keras_magic/readme.md

 Use of an open source library [AutoKeras](https://autokeras.com/) for automated machine learning.
 AutoKeras provides the functions to automatically search for architecture and parameters for deep learning models.
-[Olivetti Faces Dataset](http://scikit-learn.org/stable/datasets/olivetti_faces.html) was used for evaluation of the library with a train test split of 75:25
+[Olivetti Faces Dataset](http://scikit-learn.org/stable/datasets/olivetti_faces.html) was used for evaluation of the library. <br>
+Because data was sampled from 40 individuals and each class only had 10 samples, the size of the dataset was increased by 4x by artificially synthesizing data, this was achived by rotating each image 90, 180 and 270 degrees counter clockwise <br>
+The train test split was kept at 80:20. <br>

 ## Results
 Train accuracy of 92.8% and Test Accuracy of 97% was achieved on the data-set. <br>